linhnguyen111/OSS3/README.md

 If you have git clones from prior to the move to the PHPMailer GitHub organisation, you'll need to update any remote URLs referencing the old GitHub location with a command like this from within your clone:

->git remote set-url upstream https://github.com/PHPMailer/PHPMailer.git<
+... git remote set-url upstream https://github.com/PHPMailer/PHPMailer.git ...